pmobio/Deep-BGCpred/README.md

 $ python main.py prepare --help
 ```

-In the Deep-BGCpred model, we achived three functions for the training data preparation:
+In the Deep-BGCpred model, we achieved three functions for the training data preparation:

 1) The training data need to be prepared in Pfam TSV format, which can be prepared from your sequence using: